Key Findings

 Start with the most repetitive questions.
 Automate the type of question that comes up most, regardless of where it lands.
 Start with logistics and amenities (wifi, parking, check-in times).
 Then layer in policy questions like early check-in and late checkout.
 That order gets you most of the time savings in the first few weeks.

-Protect the 5% deliberately, and judge it on handoff quality.
+Keep humans on the messages that need them, and judge AI by how it hands them off.
 Configure the system so complaint language, refund language, and health-and-safety always escalate to a human, no matter how confident the AI's response is.
 When you're evaluating vendors, ask "when you escalate, what does my team see?